-Our medical advisor Dr. Burgner, who is based at the Murdoch Children's Research Institute Melbourne conducted a study in conjunction with the Princess Margaret Hospital for Children (W.A). looking at the incidence of Kawasaki Disease.
+Dr. Burgner, and Dr. Michael Cheung conducted a study in conjunction with the Princess Margaret Hospital for Children (W.A). looking at the incidence of Kawasaki Disease.
 Their results found the number of cases is on the rise and over the last 30 years has increased markedly and was also three times higher than previously thought.

 The study has just been published in the leading child health journal Pediatrics.
 To read this study click here: Study Paper

 Our medical advisor Dr. Burgner, who is based at the Murdoch Children's Research Institute and Dr. Michael Cheung, who is Director of Cardiology at the Royal Children's Hospital Melbourne, has also had an article on Kawasaki Disease in the Australian Family Physician which is published by the Royal Australian College of General Practitioners.

 This article stresses the importance of prompt recognition and early referral.
 It is very easy to read and an excellent resource for any medical professionals.
 To read this article - click here.